 Helping to solidify yellow gold's status as the next big thing, Meghan Markle's bespoke three-stone engagement ring has given the once outdated metal a regal gloss and has catapulted it back into the limelight.

-Na“People have always taken inspiration from rings they’ve seen in the news or in magazines, since Meghan Markle’s ring was highly covered in the media its only natural that people have taken inspiration from her three stone.
+“People have always taken inspiration from rings they’ve seen in the news or in magazines, and since Meghan Markle’s ring was highly covered in the media, its only natural that people have taken inspiration from her three stone.
 Today we still have people asking for rings in the same style as Princess Diana’s famous sapphire cluster,”

 In true Millennial style, the royal ring includes personal elements, diamonds from Princess Diana's collection, as well as an ethically sourced diamond from Botswana.